emarcey/cicerone/glossary/people.md

 * **Saint Benedict:** monk who laid down the rules for monasteries in 530AD
 	* rules included self-sufficiency, hospitality for visitors
 * **Salmon, Ernest E.:** professor at Wye College in Kent, responsible for a great deal of work on hop varieties in early-mid 20th century
+* **Sedlmayr, Gabriel (the Younger):** 19th Century Bavarian brewer whose father acquired Spaten brewery before Gabriel the Younger took over upon is death in 1839.
+Known for introducing steam power and indirect kilning to Bavarian brewing practices
 * **Verlinden, Hendrik:** Belgian beer consultant who helped Westmalle develop Dubbel (1926) and Tripel (1934), and who helped Drie Linden develop Witkap Pater in 1932
 * **von Linde, Carl:** German scientist who developed mechanical refrigeration for beer storage tanks in 1873, changing the way lagers would be made
 * **Wheeler, Daniel:** British brewer credited with inventing black malt and patented the method for its production